Holo-Host/holo-nixpkgs/overlays/holo-nixpkgs/hpos-holochain-api/README.md

 - ### Testing locally:
   - See that you are root of the `/hpos-holochain-api/` folder
   - `yarn install`
-  - To get the dna for testing run `npm run fetch-dnas`
+  - To get the dna for testing run `yarn fetch-dnas`
-  - In one terminal run `npm run holochain`
+  - In one terminal run `yarn holochain`
-  - In a new terminal run `npm test` to test out this module
+  - In a new terminal run `yarn test` to test out this module
+  - After each test, make sure to <kbd>Ctrl</kbd>+<kbd>C</kbd> Holochain and re-run the command, in order to reset its state.

 - ### Testing on hpos: